-Combinatorial Game Theory (CGT) is a branch of mathematics that studies sequential games with perfect information.
-Combinatorial games include well-known rulesets like Amazons, Clobber, Domineering, Hackenbush, Konane, Nim, Octal Games, Wythoff’s Nim.
-After John Conway's On Numbers and Games (1976), Elwyn Berlekamp, John Conway and Richard Guy published “the book” Winning Ways (1982).
-In that work, one can find a unified mathematical theory able to analyze a large class of rulesets.
-The books Lessons in Play (2007), by Michael Albert, David Wolfe, and Richard Nowakowski, and Combinatorial Game Theory (2013), by Aaron Siegel, are also mandatory reading.
+Combinatorial Game Theory (CGT) is a branch of mathematics that focuses on the study of sequential games with perfect information.
+These games encompass well-known rulesets like Amazons, Clobber, Domineering, Hackenbush, Konane, Nim, Octal Games, Wythoff’s Nim.
+Following John Conway's seminal work, On Numbers and Games (1976), Elwyn Berlekamp, John Conway and Richard Guy authored “the book” Winning Ways (1982), which presents a unified mathematical theory to analyze a wide range of combinatorial rulesets.
+Additionally, Lessons in Play (2007), by Michael Albert, David Wolfe, and Richard Nowakowski, and Combinatorial Game Theory (2013), by Aaron Siegel, are essential readings on the subject.

 Combinatorial Game Theory Colloquia,